What is the role of a statutory auditor in an EIRL?

 All your services are then available in a personalized, secure virtual office.

-You can also take advantage of dedicated administrative and legal assistance to help you with all the official formalities involved in appointing a statutory auditor for your EIRL.
+You can also benefit from dedicated administrative and legal assistance to support you in all your official procedures to appoint an auditor in your EIRL.

 Written by our expert Paul LASBARRERES-CANDAU